This post was contributed by Mandy Glidewell, Chief of Staff

 “I sign up the second I get the email every year,” Howard added.
 “It’s definitely a meaningful thing—I love it when the company does things like that.”

 CentricsIT is known among Atlanta’s top workplaces and has a reputation locally for having a vibrant culture.
 In a recent interview with VoyageATL, Odegard described the office environment at CentricsIT:

 “We have a very relaxed office environment and generous policies that encourage employees to define work/life balance for themselves.
 That culture is what I am personally most proud of.
 Hands down—it’s what sets us apart from our competitors in both spaces.
 Our employees are happy, which leads to better output on behalf of our clients, stronger and more fruitful relationships, and a higher level of satisfaction all around.”

 By optimizing IT budgets and consolidating data center vendors, CentricsIT helps clients around the world improve efficiency and reduce wasteful IT spending.
-The company is headquartered in Metro-Atlanta, Georgia and operates globally out of offices in: Toronto, London, Prague, and Dubai.
+The company is headquartered in Metro-Atlanta, Georgia and operates globally out of offices in: North Carolina, Toronto, London, Prague, Dubai and Bucharest.

 CentricsIT celebrated its 10th anniversary in January 2017.

 Follow CentricsIT on Facebook to learn more about our outstanding workplace culture.
-For career inquiries, visit: https://www.centricsit.com/jobs/
+For career inquiries, visit: /jobs/